-(2) the fair market value of such property as of March 1, 1913, whichever is greater.
+(13) PROPERTY ACQUIRED BEFORE MARCH 1, 1913.-In the case of property acquired before March 1, 1913, if the basis otherwise determined under this subsection, adjusted as provided in subsection (b), is less than the fair market value of the property as of March 1, 1913, then the basis shall be such fair market value.
 In determining the fair market value of stock in a corporation as of March 1, 1913, due regard shall be given to the fair market value of the assets of the corporation as of that date.